Pasoy/ml-projects/NOTES.md

 ## Cost function
 We can measure the accuracy of our hypothesis by using the cost function.
 It takes an average difference of all the results.
-Idea is to choose θ0 and θ1 so that hθ(x) is close to our data examples (x, y)
+Idea is to choose θ0 and θ1 so that hθ(x) is close to our data examples (x, y).

+### Formula
 <img width="40%" height="40%" src="https://github.com/Pasoy/ml-projects/blob/master/images/cost_function.png">
-Calculation is the hypothesis value for h(x), minus the actual value of y and then we square
+Calculation is the hypothesis value for h(x), minus the actual value of y and then we square.
 ```python
 import numpy as np